-When you select Scan For Assets in the Import From panel, a hierarchical folder view is displayed, much like the one shown for My computer.
-Expanding and collapsing folders works as usual, including the use of the Plus and Minus keys as shortcuts.
+When you select Scan For Assets, a hierarchical folder view is displayed, much like the one shown for My computer.

 Since you are selecting folders rather than files to be scanned, the media files and project files contained in the folders are not shown.
-A checkbox appears next to each name in the folder tree, and four popup lists are offered on the toolbar at bottom.
+A checkbox appears next to each name in the folder tree, and four pop-up lists are offered on the toolbar.